bhk/build/minion.md

 Aliases are names that may be used on the command line as goals.

-If your makefile defines a variable named `make_NAME`, then `NAME` is a valid *alias*.
+If your makefile defines a variable named `make_NAME` or `MAKE_NAME`, then `NAME` is a valid *alias*.
 The value of that variable describes all the targets that the alias will build.
 It can contain instances, indirections, or ordinary target names.

 Each alias may be given a command to execute by defining a variable named `Alias[NAME].command`.

+The uppercase prefix, `MAKE_`, designate a *compiled* alias.
+Compiled aliases generate the same results, but accomplish this by writing the build rules to a separate makefile instead of using `$(eval ...)`.
+The generated makefile will be rebuilt only when your makefile changes.
+This can make for faster incremental build times, but if the behavior of your makefile depends on some dynamic state of the system -- for example, if you call `$(shell ...)` -- then the results of re-builds may not reflect those state changes.

 Minion defines an alias named `clean`.
 User makefiles may override the variables that define it: `make_clean` and `Alias[clean].command`.